kaby76/Antlr4BuildTasks/Readme.md

-When added as a `<PackageReference>` to your C# project, everything is provided to compile .g4's into parser code via the Antlr4 Tool (in Java), and generated code added for a complete, seemless build for Antlr4 grammars using C#.
+When added as a `<PackageReference>` to your C# project, everything is provided to compile .g4's into parser code via the Antlr4 Tool (in Java), and compiled by the C# compiler, for a seemless build for Antlr4 grammars using C#.

 Antlr4BuildTasks automatically downloads a Java Runtime Environment (JRE) and the Antlr tool